Jewish views on slavery: Brazil

 The role of Jewish converts to Christianity (New Christians) and of Jewish traders was momentarily significant in Brazil and the Christian inhabitants of Brazil were envious because the Jews owned some of the best plantations in the river valley of Pernambuco, and some Jews were among the leading slave traders in the colony.
-Some Jews from Brazil migrated to Rhode Island in the American colonies, and played a significant but non dominant role in the 18th-century slave trade of that colony; this sector accounted for only a very tiny portion of the total human exports from Africa.
+Jews of Portuguese Brazilian origin did play a significant (but by no means dominant) role in the eighteenth-century slave trade of Rhode Island, but this sector accounted for only a very tiny portion of the total human exports from Africa.

 Caribbean and Suriname

 The New World location where Jews played the largest role in the slave-trade was in the Caribbean and Suriname, most notably in possessions of the Netherlands, that were serviced by the Dutch West India Company.
 The slave trade was one of the most important occupations of Jews living in Suriname and the Caribbean.
 The Jews of Suriname were the largest slave-holders in the region.

 According to Austen, "the only places where Jews came close to dominating the New World plantation systems were Curaçao and Suriname."
 Slave auctions in the Dutch colonies were postponed if they fell on a Jewish holiday.
 Jewish merchants in the Dutch colonies acted as middlemen, buying slaves from the Dutch West India Company, and reselling them to plantation owners.
 The majority of buyers at slave auctions in the Brazil and the Dutch colonies were Jews.
-Jews allegedly played a "major role" in the slave trade in Barbados and Jamaica, and Jewish plantation owners in Suriname helped suppress several slave revolts between 1690 to 1722.
+Jews allegedly played a "major role" in the slave trade in Barbados and Jamaica, and Jewish plantation owners in Suriname helped suppress several slave revolts between 1690 and 1722.

-In Curaçao, Jews were involved in trading slaves, although at a far lesser extent compared to the Protestants of the island.
+In Curaçao, Jews were involved in trading slaves, although at a lesser extent compared to the Protestants of the island.
 Jews imported fewer than 1,000 slaves to Curaçao between 1686 and 1710, after which the slave trade diminished.
 Between 1630 and 1770, Jewish merchants settled or handled "at least 15,000 slaves" who landed in Curaçao, about one-sixth of the total Dutch slave trade.

 North American colonies

 The Jewish role in the American slave trade was minimal.
 According to historian and rabbi Bertram Korn, there were Jewish owners of plantations, but altogether they constituted only a tiny proportion of the industry.
 In 1830 there were only four Jews among the 11,000 Southerners who owned fifty or more slaves.

-Of all the shipping ports in Colonial America, only in Newport, Rhode Island, did Jewish merchants play a significant part in the slave-trade.
+Of all the shipping ports in Colonial America, only in Newport, Rhode Island, did Jewish merchants play a significant part in the slave trade.

 A table of the commissions of brokers in Charleston, South Carolina, shows that one Jewish brokerage accounted for 4% of the commissions.
 According to Bertram Korn, Jews accounted for 4 of the 44 slave-brokers in Charleston, three of 70 in Richmond, and 1 of 12 in Memphis.
 However the proportion of Jewish residents of Charleston who owned slaves was similar to that of the general white population (83% versus 87% in 1830).